mushogenshin/mshgsh-zola-site/content/cascina.md

 [taxonomies]
 tags = ["battle-of-cascina"]
 [extra]
-summary = "How NOT to start a huge project"
+summary = "How NOT to start a project comprising of 19 figurative sculptures"
 +++

 In hindsight I slowly realized this was too ambitious and would take forever to complete.